Many people suffer from lower back pain when bending forward without knowing why.

 These muscles are not made for this task.
 They become sore very quickly and can’t perform this task anymore.

 Your body gives you a warning by letting you feel pain.
-This is not a signal of an injury but a signal telling not to do that or an injury will appear eventually.
+The pain is not a signal of an injury but a sign telling them not to do that, or an injury will appear eventually.

 Pain is often a warning signal to prevent damage.

 And I can let you feel this in your hand.

 Try to bend your hand when it is relaxed.